xenia-project/xenia/faq.md

 is to build something different than previous emulator projects and learn while doing it.
 The easy way is almost never the best way and most certainly isn't as fun.
+* 'Why not CMake?' -- I don't like CMake as it generates ugly Visual Studio projects.
+Premake does what I want (mostly) how I want it to.

 ## Hey I'm going to go modify every file in the project, ok?